istio/istio.io/content/en/docs/examples/vm-bookinfo/index.md

 ---
-title: Bookinfo on Virtual Machines
+title: Bookinfo with Virtual Machines
-description: Run the Bookinfo application on virtual machines within your mesh.
+description: Run the Bookinfo application with a MySQL service running in a virtual machine within your mesh.
 weight: 60
 keywords:
 - virtual-machine, vms